adedner/dune-fempy/index.rst

    using classes from the `Dune`_ core and from `Dune-Fem`_.
-   The unified form language `UFL`_ is used to describe the mathematical model, all realizations of the `Dune`_ grid interface can be used to describe the domain tesselation, and the finite element spaces, operator, and solvers provided by `Dune-Fem`_ for the descritizations and solving steps.
+   The unified form language `UFL`_ is used to describe the mathematical model, all realizations of the `Dune`_ grid interface can be used to work with the domain tesselation, and the finite element spaces, operator, and solvers provided by `Dune-Fem`_ for the descritizations and solving steps.
 All of this is available within to be used in python scripts or through jupyter notebooks.
-2. Rapid prototyping of the model classes used in the `Dune-Fem-Howto`_.
-   These classes provide the mathematical description of the partial differential equation to solve.
-Dune-Fempy uses `UFL`_ as input language and generates the corresponding model class.
-   A simple python script provides the stand-alone option to generate model classes from `UFL`_ input and to do simple unit testing of the generated classes.
-For users and developers of code based on the `Dune-Fem-Howto`_ this script provides a fast and easy approach for generating code for new mathematical models. of this documentation.
+2. Rapid prototyping of new methods or other parts of a simulation is easy since the interfaces provided are very similar to the `Dune`_ C++ interface.
+This makes it easy to transfer a working prototype from python (easy to develop) to C++ (high efficiency).
+Small C++ code snippets can be easy called from python using just in time compilation.
 3. Rapid prototyping of new implementations of `Dune`_ interfaces.
 So new implementations of the `Dune`_ grid interface can be easily tested.
 For `Dune-Fem`_ developers, new grid views, discrete function spaces, and